 The UK tax strategy plus any potential risks are reviewed regularly by the board.
 The operation of the strategy is managed by the Senior Accounting Officer for each entity, the global tax department, internal audit and our external advisors.

 Stryker regards this publication as complying with our duty under paragraph 22 (2) of Schedule 19 UK Finance Act 2016.
-This publication applies to the following legal entities: Stryker UK Limited, Stanmore Implants Worldwide Limited, Imorphics Limited, HeartSine Technologies Limited, EnMovi Limited and Vocera Communications UK Limited for the financial year ending 31 December 2022.
+This publication applies to the following legal entities: Stryker UK Limited, Stanmore Implants Worldwide Limited, Imorphics Limited, HeartSine Technologies Limited, EnMovi Limited, Vocera Communications UK Limited, Cerus Endovascular Limited and Stryker UK Technologies Holdings Limited for the financial year ending 31 December 2023.
 We will review and update annually.